 Martinware collecting also embraces a large range of more typical Victorian ornamental wares (typically more affordable at prices from £150 upwards) and the full-size and miniature organic ‘gourds’ inspired by French art pottery that were largely the work of Walter and Edwin Martin.
 The latter are a specialist field in their own right with the best examples attracting a wide range of British art pottery aficionados and capable of bringing four-figure sums.

 Prices continue to rise but Martinware has a surprisingly long collecting history - as evidenced by the archive of Ernest Marsh, a disciple who penned a series of articles on the factory in the 1920s and 30s.

-Sworders conduct three specialist auctions a year showcasing affordable and stylish ceramics, glass, metalwares, sculpture, pictures and furniture from the period 1860 to the present day.
+Sworders conduct specialist Design auctions showcasing affordable and stylish ceramics, glass, metalwares, sculpture, pictures and furniture from the period 1860 to the present day.

-The Decorative Art and Design sale caters for all budgets with estimates ranging from £100 to £100,000 and covers the key movements from Arts and Crafts and Art Nouveau to Art Deco and Modern Design.
+Our 20th Century Design sales caters for all budgets with estimates ranging from £100 to £100,000 and covers the key movements from Arts and Crafts and Art Nouveau to Art Deco and Modern Design.